rohit07cf/rohit07cf/README.md

     <td> <h3> 👨🏻‍ &nbsp;About Me </h3>

-- &nbsp;Graduate student at New Jersey Institute Of Technology with a master’s degree in Data Science, having a passion for the Artificial Intelligence and Machine Learning
+- &nbsp; Currently working at Infosys Limited as a Senior Analyst - Data Science.

-- &nbsp;4+ years of experience building data powered products at various analytics firms in an agile setting for varying industries.
+- &nbsp;5+ years of experience building AI-powered products at various analytics firms in an agile setting for varying industries.

 <table width="100%">
   <tr>